Are you unintentionally creating a toxic workplace?

 Advisor and Research Fellow at IMD

-Konstantinos Trantopoulos is an Advisor and Fellow at IMD, working with senior executives, boards, and investors globally on growth, value creation, and profitability.
-His work focuses on how organizations shape strategy and translate it into measurable value through people, leadership, processes, and emerging technologies including AI.
-His insights have appeared in Harvard Business Review, MIT Sloan Management Review, California Management Review, MIS Quarterly, Το ÎΎΟι, and Forbes.
-He is also the co-author of Twin Transformation, available on Amazon.
+Konstantinos Trantopoulos is a Senior Advisor and Fellow at IMD.
+He works with C-level executives, boards, and private equity investors on the strategic, commercial, and operational levers that drive growth and enterprise value.
+His work focuses on investments, capital allocation, commercial diligence, market dynamics, and how new technologies and AI reshape value creation.
+His insights have been featured in Harvard Business Review, MIT Sloan Management Review, California Management Review, MIS Quarterly, Industry and Innovation, Το ÎΎΟι, and Forbes.

 Vasilis Vassalos is leading the Information Processing Lab and is the Director of the MSc in Data Science at the Athens University of Economics and Business.
 He has received numerous awards and has been Principal Investigator for over 15 funded research and advanced development projects since his arrival at AUEB.
 He is the author of over 70 technical publications and two US patents.
 He received a Diploma in Electrical and Computer Engineering from the National Technical University of Athens, and his MS and PhD in Computer Science from Stanford University.